ailinkhoo/CloudDevOps/README.md

-:blue_book: This repo contains notes for Cloud Support and Devops Bootcamp.
+:blue_book: This repo contains notes for Cloud Support and DevOps Bootcamp.

 ## Notes
 Below you will find links to the notes for each lesson.